modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 For our example, the first annotation designates we will be using explict conformance rather than call-back conformance.
 Note: this model and guide focus on a new form of conformance for execution called 'explict conformance'.
 There is also the ability to utilize 'call-back conformance' which utilizes `begin` and `action` functions instead of the `slot` object as shown in [this example](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).
 Both will run within the latest versions of the FastScore Engine.

 Our next model annotations ties the input and output schemas to our slots.
-Lastly, we specify that xgboost is attached to prevent issues with our [Import Policy](https://opendatagroup.github.io/Product%20Manuals/Import%20Policies/).
+Lastly, we specify that xgboost is attached to make it available to the model at run time.

 In the next section of the script, we import the libraries we will need at run time.
 Note that these need to be made available in our Engine container in [Step 1](#model-dependencies).